 EY France is actually a completely separate entity to EY Singapore, which is completely separate again to EY South Africa.

 You might see each local firm being referred to as a member firm.

 In some cases the bigger local firms, such as those in the U.S., will strategically purchase other smaller firms.
-However, it is generally within their interest to stay as separate firms as far as possible.
+However, it is actually within their interest to stay as separate firms to an extent.